Rigid budgets break, so we built YNAB to be flexible. Overspending happens—your budget is here to help you get back on track.

 When you make a purchase on your credit card that's budgeted for, dollars will move to your Credit Card Payment category—they'll sit there until you're ready to pay the bill.

-When you use your credit card to buy something and you haven't budgeted for it, dollars will not move to your Credit Card Payment category—you now have debt on the card you'll need to cover in the future.
+When you use your credit card to buy something and you haven't budgeted for it, dollars won't move to your Credit Card Payment category—you now have debt on the card you'll need to cover in the future.

 Take a look at my Credit Card Payment category after the $100 budgeted purchase at the Grocery Store and the $75 non-budgeted purchase at Target:I only have $100 for my payment!
 When I click on Activity, the pop-up gives me a breakdown: $175 in total spending, of which $100 was budgeted.
 This means that I can only afford to pay $100, even though my balance is $175.